 Great Fire of London

-Explore the area once devastated by the fire of 1666.
+Explore the area once devastated by the Great fire of London in 1666.

-Hear stories of some of the people affected by this devastating event.
-Discover what it was like to experience your hometown burning.
+Hear stories of some of the people affected by this devastating event and how others took advantage of the situation.
+Discover what it was like to experience your hometown burning, never knowing if you would ever go home.

 Step back into London of 1666.